-So, a separate list 99 check, depending on the result, may enable an applicant to start work while the enhanced disclosure is being processed (subject of course to all other relevant references and pre-employment checks being completed).
+So, a separate Children’s Barred List check, depending on the result, may enable an applicant to start work while the enhanced disclosure is being processed (subject of course to all other relevant references and pre-employment checks being completed).

 The cost for a list 99 check through APCS is £12.50 plus VAT.